 Month 18: Student presents poster on research.

 Month 22: Student prepares progress report.
-Fourth meeting of Advisory Committee reviews progress and makes recommendations on final research and attendance/presentations at relevant scientific meeting(s).
+Fourth meeting of Advisory Committee reviews progress and makes recommendations on final research and attendance and presentations at relevant scientific meeting(s).

 Month 28: Student prepares brief report on structure of thesis and presents seminar to members of Museum home department.
 Fifth meeting of Advisory Committee reviews progress and offers careers advice.

 Month 36: Submission of thesis for examination.
-Feedback obtained from student on Natural History Museum training and supervision programme for quality assessment.
+Feedback from student on Museum training and supervision programme for quality assessment.